Home Entrepreneurship The Dark Side of Entrepreneurship

 Let me tell you a story that covers everything that I wrote above and, as they say, ‘puts an end to an argument:

-At the start of my entrepreneurial journey, I got the chance to work with the government.
+At the start of my entrepreneurial journey, I got to work with the government.

 Before you call me a moron, hear me out.

-I was more than thrilled to work with a prestigious government that wanted to start projects without upfront payments.
+I was thrilled to work with a prestigious government that wanted to start projects without upfront payments.

 It was a chance of life – something that was supposed to push my risk-taking ability as an entrepreneur

 It was a disaster.
-I am an idealist who does not like to bribe and the stupid idealism led to delayed payments.
+I am an idealist who does not like to bribe, and stupid idealism has led to delayed payments.

 Within months, all our money was stuck in government projects.